Is 636 a Good Credit Score? Understanding the Impact on Your Financial Health

 Myth: Checking Your Credit Lowers Your Score

-Reality: Checking your own credit report is considered a soft inquiry and doesn't affect your score.
+Reality: Reviewing your credit report is seen as a soft search and has no impact on your score.

 Myth: Closing Accounts Boosts Your Score